Let’s look at one of the most confusing terms in AdTech

 When mobile advertising was still relatively new and significantly less regularized, Mobile Ad Networks were very common as mobile wasn’t yet integrated into the wider digital advertising world.

-Nowadays, mobile advertising is significantly more important than desktop advertising, and practically all networks are going to work with mobile.
+Nowadays, mobile advertising is significantly more important than desktop advertising and, consequently, practically all networks are going to work with mobile.
 Otherwise, they’d lose a significant percentage of their clients!

 Serving video advertisements is quite a bit different from serving more traditional digital ad types.
 For one thing, videos are typically viewed through some embedded player, and they are often watched in full-screen.

 This means that traditional digital ads, like banner, wouldn’t work because they can’t be seen in full-screen mode.
-Popups would be incredibly disruptive and destroy the experience, driving users away.
+And popups would be incredibly disruptive and destroy the experience, thereby driving users away.

-Serving these ads and integrating with embedded players, although it has gotten easier, is a specialized process.
-This, combined with the fact that the ads themselves are quite different from your average display ad has to lead a variety of networks specializing in video ads alone.
+Serving these ads and integrating with embedded players, although it has gotten easier, is still a specialized process.
+This, combined with the fact that the ads themselves are quite different from your average display ad has led to a variety of networks specializing in video ads alone.

 Lastly, it is quite common for there to be networks that specialize exclusively in Native advertising.
 Native advertising is an advertising format that is designed to integrate well with the actual site that is hosting the content.
-A common form of this appears as a “sponsored article” on blogs or news sites.
+A common form of this is the “sponsored article” that is often seen on blogs or news sites.

-Native advertising is also very commonly found at the bottom of forums, blog articles,
+Native advertising is also very commonly found at the bottom of forums, and similar sites.

 Ad Networks sometimes specialize in other formats as well.
 For example, Pop Networks are relatively common.
 But the most common format-specialized ad networks are those listed above.